Overview

 Before you create connections, note the following requirements:

-Data Collector is required to create connections
+Use an appropriate authoring Data Collector to create connections

 You must select an available authoring Data Collector version 4.0.0 or later to create connections.

-After creating connections, you can use those connections in both Data Collector and Transformer pipelines, as long as the version of the selected engine supports the connection type and the engine has the required stage libraries installed.
+For Data Collector and Transformer pipelines, the engine version that runs the pipeline must support the selected the connection type, and have the required stage library installed.

-Using connections in pipelines requires the following minimum Data Collector and Transformer versions:
+Using connections in pipelines requires the following minimum engine versions:

 • Data Collector version 4.0.0 or later